 Have you ever wished that you could be a mind reader?
 Well, without that power, we mere mortals have to look to other sources of information.
-When it comes to understanding the patient experience, surveys and in-depth research provide us with a plethora of data, but may, at the same time, leave us overwhelmed and confused about the implications.
+When it comes to understanding the patient experience, surveys and in-depth research provide us with a plethora of data.
+At the same time, leave us overwhelmed and confused about the implications.
 It’s important to bear in mind that health care is truly a human service.

-Face-to-face interaction and dialogue coupled with hard data are the perfect blend for understanding our customers and learning what we can do to improve service.
+Face-to-face interaction and dialogue coupled with hard data allow us to drill down on our customers and learn what we can do to improve service.

 That is precisely why I am a big advocate of adding qualitative research to gain greater understanding of the patient experience.